-3.2.4.4 (Updated Section) Re-establishing a Durable Open
+3.2.4.4 Re-establishing a Durable Open

-When an application requests an operation on a durable open, where Open.Durable is TRUE, that existed on a now-disconnected connection, that is, Open.Connection is NULL, and Open.Durable is TRUE, then the client SHOULD attempt to reconnect to this open as specified here.
-MUST perform the following:
+When an application requests an operation on an open, where Open.Durable is TRUE, that existed on a now-disconnected connection, the client MUST perform the following:

 The client MUST attempt to connect to the target share, as specified in section 3.2.4.2, by obtaining the name of the server and the name of the share to connect to from the Open.FileName.
 If this attempt fails, the client MUST fail the re-establishment attempt.
 If this attempt succeeds, the client MUST construct an SMB2 CREATE Request according to the syntax specified in section 2.2.13.
 The SMB2 header MUST be initialized as follows: